MattFiler/OpenCAGE/README.md

 ### OpenCAGE is an open source modding toolkit for Alien: Isolation, powered by [CathodeLib](https://github.com/OpenCAGE/CathodeLib), which allows access to a range of configurations and content through a graphical interface.

-The toolkit is broken down into four main sections: configurations, scripting, behaviour trees, and assets.
+The toolkit is broken down into four main sections: assets, configurations, scripts, and behaviour trees.

+## Asset editor supports:

+* **Models** - ability to import and export models, with support for custom materials & previews.
+* **Textures** - ability to import and export textures for use with custom materials.
+* **Animations** - ability to import and export Havok animations and skeletons.
+* **In-Game UI** - ability to import and export the game's GFX UI files which can be edited with a Flash decompiler.
+* **Sounds** - functionality to edit sounds is coming soon, however you can already extract sounds using [this tool](https://github.com/MattFiler/Alien-Isolation-Audio-Extractor).

 ## Configuration editor supports: